 Frucor NZ manufactures products which are acquired by Frucor AU.
 Frucor AU carries on the entirety of the business in Australia, including contracting, property management and all other operations.
 Frucor AU and Frucor NZ share management and employees but otherwise Frucor NZ does not carry on business in Australia.
+Certain expertise or roles will be based in either Australia or New Zealand, and employees may travel between the two jurisdictions regularly.
 Frucor AU is the reporting entity for the purpose of this statement under section 13 of the Act.
-Frucor AU does not own or control any other entities.
-Frucor AU does not have any investment holdings.
-Frucor AU's operations take place in Australia, New Zealand, Japan and the USA.